-, and will serve as members of our compensation committee after the completion of this offering. will serve as the chairperson of the committee.
-Our board has determined that each of , and is independent under the applicable rules and regulations of NASDAQ, is a "non-employee director" as defined in Rule 16b-3 under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the Code.
+Mr. Berry, Mr. Kozlowski, Mr. Pelizzon and Mr. Schlotterback will serve as members of our compensation committee after the completion of this offering.
+Mr. Schlotterback will serve as the chairperson of the committee.
+Our board has determined that each of Mr. Berry, Mr. Kozlowski and Mr. Schlotterback is independent under the applicable rules and regulations of NASDAQ and is a "non-employee director" as defined in Rule 16b-3 under the Exchange Act.
+Mr. Pelizzon, who is not independent under the applicable rules and regulations of NASDAQ, will serve on our compensation committee for a period of up to one year following the completion of this offering in accordance with the phase-in provisions of such rules and regulations.
+Our board has determined that each of Mr. Berry and Mr. Kozlowski is an "outside director" as that term is defined in Section 162(m) of the Code.
 Upon the listing of our common stock on NASDAQ, the compensation committee will operate under a written charter, which the compensation committee will review and evaluate at least annually.